Broiler Chicken Industry Key Facts 2016

 - About 25,000 family farmers have production contracts with the companies.
 Approximately 95 percent of broiler chickens are produced on these farms, with the remaining 5 percent raised on company-owned farms.

-- In 2011, approximately 9 billion broiler chickens, weighing 50 billion pounds, liveweight, will be produced.
-Almost 37 billion pounds of chicken product will be marketed, measured on a ready-to-cook basis.
+- In 2015, almost 9 billion broiler chickens, weighing 53 billion pounds, liveweight, were produced.
+More than 40 billion pounds of chicken product was marketed, measured on a ready-to-cook basis.

-- The United States has the largest broiler chicken industry in the world, and over 17 percent of production will be exported to other countries in 2011.
+- The United States has the largest broiler chicken industry in the world, and about 19 percent of production was exported to other countries in 2015.

-- Americans consume more chicken than anyone else in the world – 83.6 pounds per capita – the number one protein consumed in the United States.
+- Americans consume more chicken than anyone else in the world – more than 90 pounds per capita in 2015 – the number one protein consumed in the United States.

 |Basic economic measurements include:|